 To violently begin with, my fist remains cocked, ready to punch Eddie Redmayne right in the face.
 I have no motive.
 It’s just that ever since Les Miz, I want his face to feel at least 50% pain.
 As for his rendition of Stephen Hawking, well, it wouldn’t be the first time a slug wins an Oscar for achieving about 9% of the potential in what should have been a fascinating character (who’s also probably the smartest human on the planet).
 Way to scratch that surface and go no further, Ed!
 And who made the decision at the script level to spend 2 hours on Steve’s love life?
 “Hawking is an unqualified genius, but you know what will interest people?
 His penis!”
 Dull as fuck.
 I feel bad the real S.H. got ALS.
-I just wish somebody would Ice Bucket Challenge the guy who played him…during a snowstorm in the rapidly melting Antarctic.
+I just wish somebody would Ice Bucket Challenge the guy who played him…during a snowstorm in the Antarctic.

 Wild.
 Highly watchable.
 Reese hasn’t been this good in a while.
 Just once, though, I want to see a movie where a character goes on an impossible journey and doesn’t find herself.
 “Went for a long walk.
 Learned nothing.
 I’m still an asshole and the first person to give me some drugs is going to get the best blow job of his life.
 The end.”

-Selma will not be make it a repeat for Black Issues Films on Ego-Enabling Night following last year’s Best Picture winner 12 Years A Slave.
+Selma will not make it a repeat for Black Issues Films on Ego-Enabling Night following last year’s Best Picture winner 12 Years A Slave.
 And that’s not a shame.
 That David Oyelowo dude is fine as MLK, but the movie needed…something.
 More fire, more zing, more justifiable anger.
-Spike Lee already made an above-average flick about Malcolm X. Maybe he should have been some kind of bossy consultant on this one.
+Spike Lee already made an above-average flick about Malcolm X. Maybe he should have been some kind of consultant on this one.
 See the picture, it’s worth your time.
 But it ain’t no 12 Years A Slave.

 (Not really) on that note, 12 Years O’ Filming was quite nice.
 Had a “do you think this will win Oscars” survey been taken when I walked out of Boyhood back in the summer, I would’ve asked you to leave me alone because I really had to pee.
 Rick Linklater is a root-for-able dude and I’ve liked many of his movies (including this one), but I will be Lieutenant Irrelevant here and question if we’d care so much about this ‘un if not for the dozen-years-of-production stunt.

 If Boyhood does win, maybe another 900 people will see it.
 Something like 9 trillion people have already seen American Sniper, which I knew nothing about 2 months ago (and I try to keep up with this stuff).
 Those who bitch that the movie is racist and not thoughtful enough need to remember most soldiers are about 20 years old.
 They don’t sit around pondering their role in the universe the way they did in The Thin Red Line.
 Soldiers aren’t Aristotle.
 The Navy trained Chris Kyle to shoot stuff.
 He shot stuff.
 He might have been a shitty shitbag as a person, but he was kinda like Mel Gibson in Lethal Weapon.
 “It’s the only thing I was ever good at.”
 Kyle’s assholery is not the movie’s fault.
-The 2 biggest problems are that The Hurt Locker made most of the same points way better 5 years ago and that the misused Sienna Miller spends over 2 hours wringing her hands and whining that this perfect killer needs to take the kids to soccer.
+The 2 biggest problems are that The Hurt Locker made most of the same points way better 5 years ago and that the misused Sienna Miller spends over 2 hours wringing her hands and whining that her killer husband needs to take the kids to soccer.

 Sidebar: when whichever white people go up there to collect all their Oscars, Kanye should be waiting in the wings so he can jump out and yell that Dr. King is in the best movie of all time!
 Imma let you finish, Birdhood or American Budapest Hotel Of Snipers, but what about the black man, yo?
 After the racist-filled year they just had, Kanye done have a point.

 The Oscs did get something right by nominating Into The Woods in about 30% of the categories because it’s about 30% of a good movie.
-Pretty funny, actually, and Emily Blunt has become one of my faves, but what a lousy ending.
+Pretty funny, actually, and Emily Blunt has become one of my faves…but what a lousy ending.
 Maybe they had no more money to build sets or hire some writers to come up with a better climax after Meryl ate all the scenery.

 Still Alice.
 Very good stuff.
 Julie has been brilliant her whole career.
 She’s overdue and…wait, what are we talking about again?
 I forget. (rim shot, mean joke, I’m a bad person)